Has your head ever been filled with one single thought, or a string of thoughts, that just keep repeating… and repeating… and repeating themselves?

 3. Take action

-Once you have outlined a plan of action to address your ruminating thoughts, take one small step to address the issue.
+Once you’ve outlined a plan of action to address your ruminating thoughts, take one small step to address the issue.
 Refer to the plan you made to solve the problem you’ve been obsessing over.

 Move forward with each step slowly and incrementally until your mind is put at ease.